apache/submarine/docs/TestAndTroubleshooting.md

 chmod g+rwx -R /sys/fs/cgroup/cpu,cpuacct
 ```

-If GPUs are used, access to cgroup devices folder is required as well.
+If GPUs are used，the access to cgroup devices folder is neede as well

 ```
 chown :yarn -R /sys/fs/cgroup/devices